Yni-Viar/scp-continued-procedures/README.md

 ## Requirements to build

-**It is strongly recommended to use [custom build of Godot engine 4.5.1](https://github.com/Yni-Viar/godot/releases/tag/4.5.1-stable-patch), because of recent security issue with libpng**, but it is possible to build with regular Godot 4.5.1.
+**It is strongly recommended to use [custom build of Godot engine 4.5.1](https://github.com/Yni-Viar/godot/releases/tag/4.5.1-stable-patch), because of various security issues**, but it is possible to build with regular Godot 4.5.1.

 ## About